 Past Graduate Assistants

 Jeff Peak (2009-2011) completed the Master’s in Ministry Program

-My time as a graduate assistant for the Creighton Center for Service and Justice was integral to my professional growth, networking with community agencies, and building my confidence as a young recent graduate.
+“My time as a graduate assistant for the Schlegel Center for Service and Justice was integral to my professional growth, networking with community agencies, and building my confidence as a young recent graduate.
 I had the opportunity to pursue my interests, enhance my presentation and organizational skills, and create new programs and activities.
-While serving as an the Grad Assistant, I also was able to meet and work with many community leaders and agencies.
+While serving as the Grad Assistant, I also was able to meet and work with many community leaders and agencies.
 I still partner with many of those same individuals in my current role.
 Lastly, being an intern gave me the opportunity to be innovative and try new things.
-Creating and leading programs at the CCSJ prepared me for my current role and gave me the confidence I needed to begin new initiatives.
-I am extremely grateful for my time as a CCSJ Assistant.
-Presently Allison is the Director of Upward Bound at Nebraska Methodist College while pursuing her doctorate in Education.
+Creating and leading programs at the SCSJ prepared me for my current role and gave me the confidence I needed to begin new initiatives.
+I am extremely grateful for my time as a SCSJ Assistant.” - Allison Kinney-Walker Presently Allison is the Director of Upward Bound at Nebraska Methodist College while pursuing her doctorate in Education.

-The CCSJ Graduate Assistantship allowed me to follow my passions, hone my skills and gain valuable experience in faith-justice ministry.
+“The SCSJ Graduate Assistantship allowed me to follow my passions, hone my skills and gain valuable experience in faith-justice ministry.
 I was able to transition from the peer ministry of coordinating domestic and international immersions to learning the administrative aspects of our Service and Justice Trips program.
-I created a 1 credit class that I was able to teach when I completed my degree and was hired as a staff member in the CCSJ.
+I created a 1 credit class that I was able to teach when I completed my degree and was hired as a staff member in the SCSJ.
 The Werner Institute was a great program for me to learn conflict resolution and group facilitation theory and practice.
-In any group there is conflict, it can be good or bad depending on how it is steered.
-Currently Kelly is the Associate Director of the CCSJ.
+In any group there is conflict, it can be good or bad depending on how it is steered.” - Kelly Tadeo Orbik Currently Kelly is the Associate Director of the SCSJ.